psiblvdegod/second_semester/README.md

 - Install `dotnet-sdk-9.0`
 - `git clone https://github.com/psiblvdegod/second_semester`
-- `cd second_semester/DIRECTORY_YOU_INTERESTED_IN`
-- You may need to `git checkout -b REQUERED_BRANCH remotes/origin/REQUERED_BRANCH` if the solution is not in `main`
+- You need to `git switch BRANCH_NAME` if solution you interested in is not in `main`
+- `cd second_semester/DIRECTORY_NAME`
-- You may build all projects of this solution by `dotnet build`
+- `dotnet build` to build all projects of this solution
-- You may run tests (if there are any) by `dotnet test`
+- `dotnet test` to run tests (if there are any)
-- You may run console application (if there is one), which is usually located in directory `Program`, by `dotnet run`
+- Solution may contain console application which is usually located in directory `Program`,
+- `cd Program` and `dotnet run` to run it.
+-